 The Plan was last amended effective October 1, 2018.
+The Plan was last restated effective January 1, 2014.

 Eligible Employee Classification

 Any full-time member of the Metropolitan Transit Authority who is represented by Transport Workers Union of America, Local 260, AFL-CIO and was hired before October 1, 2012, shall be immediately eligible to participate.